occino/enertion/README.md

 [^quote]: **Quote** replaces literal `"` characters with html `<q>` tags. **Quote** and **Smartypants** are syntactically incompatible.
 If both are enabled, **Quote** takes precedence.
 Note that **Quote** is different from *blockquote*, which is part of standard Markdown.

 [^math]: Internet connection required.

+**Markdown** is a plain text formatting syntax created by John Gruber, aiming to provide a easy-to-read and feasible markup.
+The original Markdown syntax specification can be found [here](http://daringfireball.net/projects/markdown/syntax).

+**MacDown** is created as a simple-to-use editor for Markdown documents.
+I render your Markdown contents real-time into HTML, and display them in a preview panel.

+I support all the original Markdown syntaxes.
+But I can do so much more!
+Various popular but non-standard syntaxes can be turned on/off from the [**Markdown** preference pane](#markdown-pane).

+You can specify extra HTML rendering options through the [**Rendering** preference pane](#rendering-pane).

+You can customize the editor window to you liking in the [**Editor** preferences pane](#editor-pane):

+You can configure various application (that's me!) behaviors in the [**General** preference pane](#general-pane).